seriousrob/SB_Rapido_UHF_G2E/README.md

 # SB_Rapido_UHF_G2E
-Stealthburner CAD and STL Files for use with Rapido UHF V2 Hotend and Galileo 2 Extruder
+Stealthburner STL files for use with Rapido UHF V2 Hotend and Galileo 2 Extruder

 The Stealthburner Rapido Parts are from Siboor and are used in the SIBOOR Voron Trodent and R2.4 models.
 The repo can be found here https://github.com/Lzhikai/SIBOOR-Voron-Trident-June/tree/main